 What's Gratitude All About?

 I call gratitude 'Vitamin G' and I consider it essential for health.
-A regular practice of love, hope and faith can change the way we perceive our lives and the greater world.
+A regular intention of love, hope and faith can change the way we perceive our lives and the greater world.
 It's a bit like healthy eating.
 If we load our diet up with great food prepared from scratch, there becomes less risk (and less stomach space) for us to indulge in the negative stuff.
 If we fill our evenings with activities that make us feel inspired, creative and calm, we have less time to binge-watch crime dramas on Netflix.

 In the past, I thought that the gratitude muscle worked like the law of attraction.
 You know, like the more you experienced feelings of gratitude the more you were given to be grateful for.
 Not true – not really.
 I've since realized that Vitamin G works by inviting us to focus on the greatness in our lives; the silver linings, if you will.
-And the more you focus on your blessings, the less likely you are to start listing off the bad stuff.
+And the more you focus on the blessings, the less likely you are to start listing off the bad stuff.
 We all have the bad stuff, the challenges, but if we can find the bright side, it's all so much easier to take.

 I make it a practice to get my daily dose of Vitamin G. Josh and I always take a moment before we eat to express gratitude for our food.
 We regularly express gratitude for our health, our families, our son, and each other.
 We are grateful to have access to clean water, food, a garden in the backyard, and the work we get to do.
-We're grateful to live in the peace that our country enjoys.

 The Three Main Components of Gratitude